vincentfusco/tt06_555/README.md

 ![Simulation Schematic](./docs/tb_tt_um_vaf_555_timer_astable_schematic.PNG)

+The schematic and layout for the comparator is shown below:

 ![Simulation Results](./docs/tb_tt_um_vaf_555_timer_astable_results.png)

 The frequency measurement between the simulated schematic and the simulated extracted RC netlist match closely, as shown above.